Skip to main content

 Community Property vs. Separate Property

-In most cases, property obtained during a marriage is community property.
+In most cases, the property you obtain during a marriage is considered community property.
 This means both spouses have property rights to assets acquired in the marriage.
 Assets include things like income, real estate, investments, and personal belongings.

 Examples of community property may include: